codesmiles/dogman-pet-world/README.md

 9. Properly format the form fields and table fields ✅
 10. Enums for static data like default password and all ✅
 11. work on the autorizations form admin and regular models ✅
-12. create relationship manager between petResource and pet_activity_schedule then with employee and pet activity schedule to view all activity under an employee ✅
+12. the "client_id",in the user model not being input into the filament form so i will work debugging the update fields. ✅
-13. saving images and profile pictures of users and employees should be implemented
+13. create relationship manager between petResource and PetActivitySchedule then with employee and pet activity schedule to view all activity under an employee ✅
-14. the "client_id",in the user model not being input into the filament form so i will work debugging the update fields.
+14. saving images and profile pictures of users and employees should be implemented
 15. employee CV and other documents of the employee to be saved on the platform.
 16. employee status field hired or resigned and once resign is clicked an employee wiil have a resignation data-table
 17. IF an employee is sacked or resigned they are unable to access their account